echiang73/liri-node-app/README.md

 2. Option 2: `node liri.js spotify-this-song '<song name here>'`

+    * Note that this feature will only work if you provide LIRI Bot with a Spotify Client ID and Secret in the `keys.js`.
     * This will search the Spotify API and render the following information about the song to the terminal/bash window:
         ```
         * Artist(s)